iExecBlockchainComputing/katacoda-scenario/SDK-V2-tutorial/step3.md

 `iexec work show --watch --download`{{execute}}

 Congrats!
 You just bought a work execution at the best price from the iExec Marketplace, and downloaded the result.

+# Don't waste money!

+Before closing your browser window, be nice and give back your RLC and ETH to iExec Faucet by sweeping your wallet:

+`iexec wallet sweep --to 0xc3fb2431042fbdde67b8356abcabbc5c14660849`{{execute}}

+Thank you!